 In 2014 we passed a major fundraising milestone when our total donations passed the £100,000 mark and we also introduced electronic chip timing.
 2015 was another milestone with over 1,000 finishers for the first time.

 2016 saw major re-organisation of the event as the Hook Schools site, our home for the previous 24 years was no longer available to us due to the building work and expansion of the schools’ site.
-The event moved to a new home at Hartletts Park and we took the opportunity to introduce the Hook 10K, replacing the 6 mile race, alongside a new Hook 10 Mile course and the ever popular two 2.5 Mile runs.
+The event moved to a new home at Hartletts Park and we took the opportunity to introduce the Hook 10K, replacing the 6 mile race, alongside a new Hook 10 Mile course alongside the ever popular Fun Run.

 From small beginnings the Hook Fun Run & Road Race has expanded to nearly four times its original size and now raises thousands of pounds every year for local good causes.